mimic-sussex/sema/static/docs/javascript-editor-utils.md

 sema.loadF32Array(fn,
     (v)=>{
         if ( v[0] != null ){
             mydata = v;
         }
         console.log(fn);
     }
   )
 ```

-# copy text to the clipboard
+# Copy text to the clipboard

 ```
 sema.pbcopy("some text to copy to the clipboard")
 ```

-# create a buffer and send it to the audio engine
+# Create a buffer and send it to the audio engine

 in the ML window: